 Mount Cook Aoraki Overview

 Mount Cook Aoraki National Park is huge.
 New Zealand’s premier alpine park covers 70,796 hectares, boasts the country’s largest glaciers and is home to New Zealand’s highest mountain; Aoraki/Mount Cook.
 The area was formally recognised as a national park in 1953 and has a diverse topography.
 Glaciers cover more than 40% of the park and there are 19 peaks over 3000 metres.
 Mount Cook Aoraki National Park forms part of the South West New Zealand World Heritage area known as Te Wāhipounamu.
 Make no mistake, this is glacier country.
 Five major valley systems helped shape the dramatic landscape; Tasman, Hooker, Mueller, Godley and Murchison, but there are over 150 smaller hanging glaciers.
 Almost all visitors choose to traverse at least one of the many Mt Cook hikes to experience the alpine environment up close and personal.
 Despite attracting visitors from far and wide, the heart of Mount Cook National Park, Mount Cook Village, is tiny.
 There are only a handful of places to eat (try a burger from Chamois Bar & Grill or a BLT from Old Mountaineers Cafe) and there is no supermarket or convenience store so bring anything you need in with you.
 Accommodation options are slim (and pricy!) and we chose to stay at Aoraki Court Motel which offered a level of luxury we desired without completely breaking the bank.
 The Aoraki Mount Cook National Park is part of the 4300 square kilometre Mackenzie Region International Dark Sky Reserve.
-The skies in this stunning part of the world are so clear and the light pollution is so low that millions of stars are visible with the naked eye.
-We had intended to go star gazing with Big Sky, but the cloud cover and too bright moon played havoc with the visibility.
+The skies in this stunning part of the world are so clear and the light pollution is so low that millions of stars are visible with the naked eye meaning star gazing is one of the most popular things to do in Mount Cook.
+We had planned a trip with Big Sky star gazing, but the cloud cover and too bright moon played havoc with the visibility.
 Mackenzie is the only dark sky reserve in the Southern Hemisphere and is one of only eight in the world.
 Plan your trip for a new moon and watch the weather closely.

 What To Take On Mount Cook Walks